Reserve Educational Assistance Program (Chapter 1607)

 - Members who serve 1 year but less than 2 years will receive 60% of the MGIB 3 year rate.

 - Members who serve 2 or more continuous years will receive 80% of the MGIB 3 year rate.

-The amount VA pays is based on the type of training program and training time (i.e. full time, half time, etc).
+The amount is based on the type of training program and the training time.
 If attendance is less than a month or less than full-time, payments are reduced proportionately.